Academia del Balompié Boliviano

-Academia del Balompié Boliviano, commonly known as A.B.B., is a Bolivian professional football club based in La Paz.
+Academia del Balompié Boliviano, commonly known as ABB., is a Bolivian professional football club based in La Paz.
 Founded in 1985, they play in the División Profesional.
 The club's home base is Estadio Hernando Siles.

 History

 Founded on 28 June 1985 by Isaac Mollinedo and David Condori, the club was initially named Asociación Banco do Brasil and had the same colours as the Brazil national football team.
 The club was subsequently renamed to Academia del Balompié Boliviano, and had as first goal to help the development of young players in the La Paz region.

 In 2013, ABB won the year's Copa Bolivia, winning promotion to the Liga Nacional B. In the 2013–14 Nacional B, however, the club was eliminated in the first stage, and later returned to the regional leagues.

 In the 2024 Copa Simón Bolívar, ABB reached the finals of the competition, and achieved a first-ever promotion to the Primera División after defeating CDT Real Oruro 3–2 on aggregate.